 I was really excited to get feedback from Jeni, and she did not disappoint.
 She made some edits to the actual draft that look minor but had a big impact, like letting certain lines stand by themselves.
 She also caught some proofreading errors, which I really appreciate.
 She gave me a couple suggestions on how to tie the story together better based on what I was trying to do.
 And she gave me the overall note that I needed more emotional reaction from my main character throughout.
 So those were the things I focused on in this draft:

-Rainey’s Painting draft 5, week four
+Rainey’s Painting draft 5, week four (final draft)

 Amadeus, a fluffy orange cat, nestled into a blanket on the airship’s deck, his tiny nostrils flaring in the breeze, the perfect subject for Rainey’s cloud portrait.